- Belgian Championships 2023 Trail & Ultratrail

-It is possible to change the route to a shorter distance.
+A change of route to a shorter distance is possible.
 The difference in registration fees will not be refunded.

-A rerouting to a longer distance is possible.
-The difference in registration fees will be payable on the basis of the highest price (3 or 4) of the chosen race.
+A change of route to a longer distance is possible.
+The difference in registration fees will be payable on the basis of the highest rate (3 or 4) of the chosen race

 - 6. Rider's entry

-To participate in GTLC events, especially on the GT160 and GT85 course, it is essential:
+To participate in GTLC events, in particular on the GT160 and GT85 course, it is essential:

-Be fully aware of the duration and specificity of the event and be perfectly prepared;
+Be fully aware of the duration and specificity of the event and be perfectly prepared for it;

 Have acquired, prior to the race, a real capacity for personal autonomy allowing the management of the problems induced by this type of event, and in particular:

-Know how to face, without outside help, climatic conditions which could be very difficult to manage (night, wind, cold, fog, rain, frost);
+Know how to face, without outside help, climatic conditions that could be very difficult to manage (night, wind, cold, fog, rain, frost);

-Knowing how to manage, including when you are isolated, physical or mental problems resulting from great fatigue, digestive problems, muscle or joint pain, small wounds …
+Know how to manage, including when one is isolated, physical or mental problems resulting from great fatigue, digestive problems, muscle or joint pain, small wounds…

-Be fully aware that the role of the organization is not to help a runner deal with these problems;
+Being fully aware that the role of the organization is not to help a rider to manage these problems;

-Be fully aware that for such an activity, safety depends on the runner’s ability to adapt to the problems encountered or anticipated
+Be fully aware that for such an activity, safety depends on the ability of the runner to adapt to the problems encountered or anticipated

-Inform and educate members of the runner’s entourage to respect nature, people and the rules of the race.
+Inform and sensitize the members of the runner’s entourage to respect for nature, people and the rules of the race.